sjl/cl-losh/DOCUMENTATION.markdown

   `identifier` must be a string of the form `$foo`.

-  `data` must be a sequence of sequences of data or a 2D array of data.
+  `data` must be one of the following: a sequence of sequences of data points, an alist of data points, or a 2D array of data points.

   Must be called from inside `with-gnuplot`.